maliahavlicek/what2do2day/README.md

 1. GoogleMaps Geolocation - share location with other members, narrow results of events and places by proximity/nearby functionality or postal code/address entry.
 1. GoogleCalendar - manage events and email notifications instead of STMP emails.
 #### Switch to Relational Database
-1. mongo DB is not the correct data base, it was chosen because it has a free tier, but the aggregation to force joins is awkward and inefficient.
+1. MongoDB is not the correct data base, it was chosen because it has a free tier, but the aggregation to force joins is awkward and inefficient.
 As the dataset grows this will cripple the application's efficiency.
 ### Project Tracking
 The scope of this project was larger than a typical milestone effort and I quickly felt overwhelmed when learning new skills such as Bulma, mongodb aggregated queries, Flask Filters, Flask Macros, Flask WTF Forms, Validators, Flask blueprints and routes.
 To ensure I kept on task and could feel a sense of accomplishment while taking the countless baby steps towards completion, I devised a [project tacking sheet](https://docs.google.com/spreadsheets/d/1Lnvt9zLgJj0oQFdpOIAs1V2JAN2lVGcBalIBHwXzqjY/edit?usp=sharing).
 It helped me prioritize what aspects I needed to accomplish first and also helped identify features to descope into future releases.